-If you are interested in learning how to become a dog groomer in Oregon, then there areoregon certain things that you will need to think about.
+If you are interested in learning how to become a dog groomer in Oregon, then there are certain things that you will need to think about.
 How much do you love dogs?
 If you are comfortable spending the entire day with them, for weeks on end, then this could be the perfect job for you.
 From schooling to internships, the process to become a dog groomer can feel complicated.
 But, it is relatively simple and this guide will show you how to make it happen.

 Daily Tasks and Responsibilies